zhubby/archgw/docs/source/concepts/tech_overview/prompt.rst

 -----------------

-Arch is engineered with `Arch-Guard <https://huggingface.co/collections/katanemo/arch-guard-6702bdc08b889e4bce8f446d>`_, an industry leading safety layer, powered by a compact and high-performimg LLM that monitors incoming prompts to detect and reject jailbreak attempts - ensuring that unauthorized or harmful behaviors are intercepted early in the process.
+Arch is engineered with `Arch-Guard <https://huggingface.co/collections/katanemo/arch-guard-6702bdc08b889e4bce8f446d>`_, an industry leading safety layer, powered by a compact and high-performing LLM that monitors incoming prompts to detect and reject jailbreak attempts - ensuring that unauthorized or harmful behaviors are intercepted early in the process.

 To add jailbreak guardrails, see example below: